thomasWeise/moptipy/README.md

   - Nullary Operators:
     - [random initialization](https://thomasweise.github.io/moptipy/moptipy.operators.bitstrings.html#moptipy.operators.bitstrings.op0_random.Op0Random) fills the string with random bits
   - Unary Operators:
-    - [flip 1](https://thomasweise.github.io/moptipy/moptipy.operators.bitstrings.html#moptipy.operators.bitstrings.op1_flip1.Op1Flip1) flips one single bit
+    - [flip 1](https://thomasweise.github.io/moptipy/moptipy.operators.bitstrings.html#moptipy.operators.bitstrings.op1_flip1.Op1Flip1) flips one single bit.
-    - [flip m/n](https://thomasweise.github.io/moptipy/moptipy.operators.bitstrings.html#moptipy.operators.bitstrings.op1_m_over_n_flip.Op1MoverNflip.op1) flips each bit independently with probability `m/n`
+    - [flip m/n](https://thomasweise.github.io/moptipy/moptipy.operators.bitstrings.html#moptipy.operators.bitstrings.op1_m_over_n_flip.Op1MoverNflip.op1) flips each bit independently with probability `m/n`.
+    - [flip m](https://thomasweise.github.io/moptipy/moptipy.operators.bitstrings.html#module-moptipy.operators.bitstrings.op1_flip_m) is an operator with step width where the exact number of bits to flip can be determined.
   - Binary Operators:
-    - [uniform crossover](https://thomasweise.github.io/moptipy/moptipy.operators.bitstrings.html#moptipy.operators.bitstrings.op2_uniform.Op2Uniform) randomly chooses, for each bit, from which of the two source strings it will be copied
+    - [uniform crossover](https://thomasweise.github.io/moptipy/moptipy.operators.bitstrings.html#moptipy.operators.bitstrings.op2_uniform.Op2Uniform) randomly chooses, for each bit, from which of the two source strings it will be copied.
 - [Permutations](https://thomasweise.github.io/moptipy/moptipy.spaces.html#moptipy.spaces.permutations.Permutations) with and without Repetitions are represented as numpy arrays of integers.
   A permutation of the values "1,2,3", for example, is an arrangement containing these values in any order.
 - In `moptipy`, the space `Permutation` is defined over any arrangement of a given base string.
 For example, if a base string is "1,2,2,3", then any arrangement containing one "1", two "2"s, and one "3" is then an element of this space.
   This allows us to represent both normal permutations as well as those with repetitions.
   - Nullary Operators:
-    - [Fisher-Yates shuffle](https://thomasweise.github.io/moptipy/moptipy.operators.permutations.html#moptipy.operators.permutations.op0_shuffle.Op0Shuffle) creates uniformly randomly distributed permutations
+    - [Fisher-Yates shuffle](https://thomasweise.github.io/moptipy/moptipy.operators.permutations.html#moptipy.operators.permutations.op0_shuffle.Op0Shuffle) creates uniformly randomly distributed permutations.
   - Unary Operators:
-    - [swap 2](https://thomasweise.github.io/moptipy/moptipy.operators.permutations.html#moptipy.operators.permutations.op1_swap2.Op1Swap2) swaps exactly two (different) values
+    - [swap 2](https://thomasweise.github.io/moptipy/moptipy.operators.permutations.html#moptipy.operators.permutations.op1_swap2.Op1Swap2) swaps exactly two (different) values.
-    - [swap n](https://thomasweise.github.io/moptipy/moptipy.operators.permutations.html#moptipy.operators.permutations.op1_swapn.Op1SwapN) performs a random number of swaps
+    - [swap n](https://thomasweise.github.io/moptipy/moptipy.operators.permutations.html#moptipy.operators.permutations.op1_swapn.Op1SwapN) performs a random number of swaps.
     - [swap_exactly_n](https://thomasweise.github.io/moptipy/moptipy.operators.permutations.html#module-moptipy.operators.permutations.op1_swap_exactly_n) is a unary operator with step size that will change/swap exactly a given number of elements for permutations where each element occurs once and which will try to swap that many in permutations with repetitions (where it might not be possible to swap exactly the required number of elements).
   - Binary Operators:
     - [generalized alternating position crossover](https://thomasweise.github.io/moptipy/moptipy.operators.permutations.html#moptipy.operators.permutations.op2_gap.Op2GeneralizedAlternatingPosition) chooses, for each index, from which of the two source permutations the (next not-yet-used) value should be copied